TheDiscordian/ipfs-sync/README.md

 ## Usage

-The only required parameters is `dirs`, which can be specified in the config file, or as an argument.
+The only required parameter is `dirs`, which can be specified in the config file, or as an argument.

 ```
 Usage of ipfs-sync: